mddazure/vpn-traffic-selector-snat/README.md

 crypto ikev2 profile IKEv2-PROFILE-TNTAZ
  match identity remote address 20.91.130.234 255.255.255.255
  match identity remote address 10.10.0.4 255.255.255.255
- authentication remote pre-share
- authentication local pre-share
- keyring local IKEv2-KEYRING-TNTAZ
+ !<When the remote router is in Azure, use the outside interface's private address !here.
+When the remote router is has a public address directly on the outside !interface, use the public address here> authentication remote pre-share authentication local pre-share keyring local IKEv2-KEYRING-TNTAZ